CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     Modeling the baseline survival with splines vs non-parametric.

+Spline models can also handle almost all the non-parametric options, including: `strata`, `penalizer`, `timeline`, `formula`, etc.

 Parametric survival models
 ==================================

+We ended the previous section discussing a *fully*-parametric Cox model, but there are many many more parametric models to consider.
+Below we go over these, starting with the most common: AFT models.

 Accelerated failure time models
 -----------------------------------------------

 Suppose we have two populations, A and B, with different survival functions, :math:`S_A(t)` and :math:`S_B(t)`, and they are related by some *accelerated failure rate*, :math:`\lambda`: